Eidalons/moreVed/README.md

 #### Troubleshooting

 - if kafka or zookeeper containers don't start, make sure you don't have containers with the same name.
 If you do, remove the old containers and run the demo again.
+- to run test and _make all_ scenario you need manually install pipenv
+- if after _make all_ you see output like this: [Building wheel for confluent-kafka (pyproject.toml): started Building wheel for confluent-kafka (pyproject.toml): finished with status 'error' Failed to build confluent-kafka] try to install librdkafka package.
+Then try _make all_ again